SCBMBON/bon-website-2020/bootstrap/data/map/index.md

     </div>
     <div class="col-md-7">
         <h3>Interactive ecosystem for marine sanctuary</h3>
-        <p>The Channel Islands national marine Sanctuary is using SBC MBON data to inform on the condition of ocean health in the Sanctuary.</p>
+        <p>The Channel Islands national marine Sanctuary is using SCB MBON data to inform on the condition of ocean health in the Sanctuary.</p>
     </div>
 </div>